MiDataInt/mdi/docs/installation.md

 ## {{ page.title }}

-Follow these instructions to create an "MDI-centric" (as opposed to "suite centric") MDI installation, complete with managers, frameworks, and tool suites.
+Follow these instructions to create a multi-suite MDI installation, complete with managers, frameworks, and tool suites.

 ### Clone the MDI repo

+From the command line of a Linux server:

 ```bash
 git clone https://github.com/MiDataInt/mdi.git